 You have options for supplementing your Medicare, there's Medicare Advantage plans, Medicare Supplements, employer group retirement benefits, Tri-Care, the VA and not to mention the Part D drug plans, and maybe a continuation of coverage through a past employer.

-I have a no non-sense approach to giving you the information you need to make an informed decision about Medicare Advantage Plans, Medicare Supplement Plans, and Part D drug plans.
-I am an unbiased resource, I work with all the major Medicare Insurance carriers and my service costs you nothing.
+We have a no non-sense approach to giving you the information you need to make an informed decision about Medicare Advantage Plans, Medicare Supplement Plans, and Part D drug plans.
+We am an unbiased resource, We work with all the major Medicare Insurance carriers and our service costs you nothing.

 Original Medicare is broken down into two parts, Medicare Part A (hospital) and Medicare Part B (outpatient).
 There is no additional cost for Part A, Part B for most folks will have a cost of $134.00 (for people who sign up beginning 2018)